 Later, they arrive back at the Triskelion (S.H.I.E.L.D. headquarters).
 While Captain America’s body is placed in the lab for a steady thaw, we cut to Dr. Bruce Banner (voiced by Michael Massee) who has a small group of scientists with him.
 He explains that they’re attempting to recreate the Super-Soldier serum so that it can be administered to their twelve candidates.
 However, the actual formula was lost due to the poor record-keeping of the past.
-In the meantime, they are to assist Betty in perfecting the Rebirth Chamber.
+In the meantime, they’re able to assist Betty in perfecting the Rebirth Chamber.
 Just then, she arrives to tell Bruce about the successful discovery.

 With the encased ice completely melted, scientists proceed to examine their newly-acquired Super-Soldier.
 Suddenly, Captain America wakes up and starts beating them up.
 Bruce and Betty arrive to discover Cap easily defeating S.H.I.E.L.D. agents as Nick Fury is also taken down with the quickest of ease.

 After escaping the compound, Steve is stunned to see the New York skyline with more sleek buildings than what was around in his time.
 After Nick Fury catches up and confirms that the good guys won World War II, Captain America passes out as scientists rush to his aid.